naren-7117/Urban-area-Changes-in-Surat/README.md

 # Urban area Changes in Surat
-Decadal Changes in the Urban Areas in Surat, Gujrat from 2000 to 2020.
+Decadal Changes in the Urban Areas in Surat city  from 2000 to 2020.

 INTRODUCTION: